One of the questions I’m often asked by readers, is how to pick a blog niche.

 - 4 Smart ways to validate your blog niche (before you launch)

-- What makes for a successful blog niche?
-8 profitable niche blog examples
+- 21 Profitable blog niche examples: What makes for a successful blog niche?

-- How will you pick your niche to blog about?
+- How will you pick a blog niche today?

 Once you’re ready to test your blog niche and start the process of actually building your blog—head over to my ultimate guide to starting a blog.